Hit By A Moped / Scooter As A Pedestrian Can I Claim Compensation? – How Much Can I Claim For Personal Injury?

 - Duty of care – every road user from car drivers to HGV drivers, van drivers, motorcyclists and moped drivers have a high duty of care placed upon them when they are in charge of a vehicle for the safety of pedestrians.
 A moped driver too is expected to drive their machine with due care and attention, follow the rules of the road and behave in a way that not only ensures the safety of others but themselves too.
 For Great Britain, the ways that road users are expected to act is detailed in The Highway Code.

 - Contributory negligence – however, it has to be recognised that as pedestrians, we sometimes don’t always take enough care or give drivers the opportunity to react and avoid collisions.
 For example, failing to check that it is safe to cross the road because you were looking at your phone may be seen as contributory negligence.
 Or dashing across the road at a crossing as the lights are flashing amber.
 Even when the responsibility of the accident may be split between moped rider and pedestrian, it is possible for the pedestrian to make a personal injury claim for compensation.

-In the UK, we have two types of crossing that pedestrians can use to cross the road safely, in theory at least;
+In the UK, we have two types of crossing that pedestrians can use to cross the road safely:

 - Zebra crossing – painted white lines on the road and two flashing poles on either side of the road denote that it is a zebra crossing.
 There are rules as to how to use crossings.
 At a zebra crossing, pedestrians need to stand safely at the kerb edge and only cross when vehicles have stopped.